 The platform must be able to produce pertinent charts, data tables, and summary text utilizing natural language generation methods as we approach closer to delivering the results back to the user.
 The charts and data tables may need to be rendered very differently based on the device layout where the user began their queries, such as a desktop, tablet, or mobile device.

-Search-based analytics are at least 8 to 10 times more complex than consumer search engines.
+Search-based analytics tools are at least 8 to 10 times more complex than consumer search engines.

 It is akin to asking where we use google search.
 It can be used in any vertical and by anyone who needs answers from the data available in the data store of the organization.
 Any person, any department who has a query to ask about the organization’s data store would be the right answer.